cns-iu/xmacroscope/documentation/installation.md

 ```
 npm run start-dev
 ```
 This will run all of the start processes concurrently, streaming output data from each to the terminal.
-Each processess' output will be prefixed with its name.
+Each processes' output will be prefixed with its name.

 # Running the application in production mode